Air pollution behind over 250,000 deaths in Europe in 2021: agency

 Iraq’s oil boom blamed for worsening water crisis in drought-hit south

 To help extract oil, companies pump large quantities of water into the ground.
-For each barrel of oil, many of which are later exported to Europe, up to three…Continue readingIraq’s oil boom blamed for worsening water crisis in drought-hit south
+For each barrel of oil, many of which are later exported to Europe, up to three barrels of…Continue readingIraq’s oil boom blamed for worsening water crisis in drought-hit south

 Heatwave prompts Hanoi to reduce street lights as power cuts loom

-Parks in the city of eight million people are now plunged into total darkness after 11 pm, while two-thirds of street lights are also switched off at the same…Continue readingHeatwave prompts Hanoi to reduce street lights as power cuts loom
+Parks in the city of eight million people are now plunged into total darkness after 11 pm, while two-thirds of street lights are also switched off at the same hour.
+In…Continue readingHeatwave prompts Hanoi to reduce street lights as power cuts loom

 Shanghai records hottest day in May in 100 years

 The temperature at the bustling station climbed to 36.7˚C later in the afternoon, Shanghai’s meteorological service said.
-Parts of India saw temperatures reach 44˚C (111˚F) in mid-April with at…Continue readingShanghai records hottest day in May in 100 years
+Parts of India saw temperatures reach 44˚C (111˚F) in mid-April with at least 11…Continue readingShanghai records hottest day in May in 100 years

 Busy roads and airports expected over late-May UK bank holiday weekend